git-hulk/rdbtools/README.md

 ```

 #### 4. how to define user's handle for differnt data type.
-> open src/main.c you can see an example callback function called userHandler, which prints data to screen.
-Prototype is below:
+> open src/main.c, you can see an callback function called userHandler, which we do nothing in example.
+> Remeber don't free any parameters (like key, vals) in userHandler, as we freed it already.
+> Prototype is below:

 ```c
 /*